jnixy/website/content/post/post14-my-reviewer-history/index.md

 So h/t to [Manne Gerell](https://twitter.com/ManneGerell/status/1357016599660802050) for sending me down this rabbit hole.
 I thought I'd look back on how these "data" describe me as a reviewer.

-I've now reviewed 125 manuscripts across 41 different journals.
+I've now reviewed 125 manuscripts across 41 different journals (I also have 3 outstanding :grimacing:).
 Recently, it's worked out to around 20-25 manuscripts per year, or around two per month.
 I haven't tracked the invitations I've declined, but it feels like I'm doing that more often lately.

 |Manuscripts Reviewed                                                        |     N      |
 |----------------------------------------------------------------------------|------------|